 Lastly, head over to the App Review section and toggle the switch to Make Name Public.
 There will be a popup box asking you for some additional information about your site.
 That’s it for the Facebook part of the setup.
 Now we’ll move into WordPress.

-At this point, if users go to your default login page example.com/wp-login.php they will see an option to sign-in/register with Facebook; however, many of our customers use custom login pages along with our [memb_loginform] shortcode.
+At this point, if users go to your login page they will see an option to sign-in or register with Facebook as long as you’re using the [memb_loginform] shortcode.